VeriGUI-Team/VeriWeb/README.md

 ## 🎓 Citation

-If you find VeriGUI useful in your research, please cite our paper:
+If you find VeriWeb useful in your research, please cite our paper:

 ```bibtex
 @article{verigui2025,